hodquang/se691-conversational-agent/WebMining/README.md

 To disable pov conversion: ```python3 web_scraper.py --no-enable-pov-converter```

 The list of urls to scrape is contained in [articles.py](/articles.py).
 (The list of urls to scrape.
-Conventional standards likely would have been to use a ,json file, but this was easier at the time.)
+Conventional standards likely would have been to use a .json file, but this was easier at the time.)

 ### Output
+The output will be in CSV form, save in this same directory, using the title from the wikipedia page.

 ## Future Work
 Some tools may have been helpful while building this module but unfortunately they weren't available at the time.
 It be useful to reevaluate them at a later date.